Obstacle19/ns3-datacenter/simulator/README.md

 ./download.py
 ./build.py --enable-examples --enable-tests
 ```
-and change directory to ns-3-dev for further work.
+and change directory to ns-3-dev for further work..